MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/schema-map-concepts.md

 manager: stflanag
 editor: ''

-ms.topic: overview
+ms.topic: conceptual
-ms.date: 9/3/2019
+ms.date: 03/29/2019
 ms.author: stflanag
 ---

 # Mapping source data

-Once you have created your source data TSV files and then created schema maps for those files, the next step is to map to your ontology.
+Once your schema maps are in place, the next step is to map to your ontology.
 To do that, you use schema maps.

 First, let's have a look at the interface, which makes it clear conceptually what's happening: